ProgrammerAL/code-updater/README.md

 - EnforceCodeStyleInBuild
   - Required
 	- Boolean value to set the `EnforceCodeStyleInBuild` csproj element to.
 If the `EnableNetAnalyzers` element does not exist in the project file, it will be added.
+- RunDotnetFormat
+  - Required
+  - True to run the `dotnet format` command on all csproj files
 - OutputFile
   - Optional
   - If this is set, it will be the file to write logs to, in addition to the console